wrouesnel/poller_exporter/README.md

 Each server then expresses the network connections it has remotely, and provides a direct interface to view their status, providing self-describing infrastructure.

+# Configuration
+`response` looks for a literal response starting from the start of the line.

+`response_re` matches a regex anywhere along the line if not supplied with anchor expressions.
+In general this is more useful.

+Both forms work on the byte-stream returned by the service - no utf-8 conversion is done for obvious reasons.

 # Errata
 Configuration is still not working correctly - fields do not properly override partly due to bugs in the Go YAML parser library.
 Specify explicit configurations